 We provide compression services to entities affiliated with Riverstone/Carlyle Global Energy and Power Fund IV, L.P. ("Riverstone"), which owns a majority of the membership interests in USA Compression Holdings.
-As of December 31, 2016, USA Compression Holdings owned and controlled our General Partner and owned 39.4% of our limited partner interests.
-We recognized approximately \$0.4 million in revenue from compression services from such affiliated entities for the year ended December 31, 2016.
-We recognized no revenue from such controlled entities during the year ended December 31, 2015.
+As of December 31, 2017, USA Compression Holdings owned and controlled our general partner and owned approximately 40% of our limited partner interests.
+We recognized \$0.7 million and \$0.4 million in revenue from compression services from such affiliated entities for the years ended December 31, 2017 and 2016, respectively.
 We may provide compression services to entities affiliated with Riverstone in the future, and any significant transactions will be disclosed.